 New Student Orientation

-Welcome to the masters program in the Department of Special Education and Rehabilitation at Utah State University!
-We value your pursuit of a masters degree and participation.
+Welcome to the masters program in the Department of Special Education and Rehabilitation Counseling at Utah State University!
+We value your pursuit of a masters degree and participation in scholarly activities.
 The purpose of this orientation is to increase your knowledge of masters programs and facilitate decision making.

 Program Concentration Areas